-Since multiple evening events have been pushed for around the Manawatū-Whanganui region recently, sparking reasonable media coverage by NZHerald, it is being acknowledged and noticed due to the influx of locals signing voluntarily, a document that orders a Cease and Desist of any further drops in a specific region, but this one is for the Project Kaka aerial drop over the Tararua Ranges that is scheduled for late winter according to OSPRI.
+Since multiple evening events have been pushed for around the Manawatū-Whanganui region recently, sparking reasonable media coverage by NZHerald, it is being acknowledged and noticed due to the influx of locals signing voluntarily, a document that orders a Cease and Desist of any further drops in a specific region.
+Still, this one is for the Project Kaka aerial drop over the Tararua Ranges scheduled for late winter according to OSPRI.

 Through the leaked information sent in, the document from a sender states the following to RPH: